Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection: Problem Definition

 \subsection{Benchmark}

-Our investigation uses the recently published MVTec 3D Anomaly Detection dataset (MVTec 3D-AD \cite{mvtec3d}).
+Our investigation uses the recently published MVTec 3D Anomaly Detection dataset \cite{mvtec3d}.
 It contains over $4000$ high-resolution 3D scans of industrially manufactured products across $10$ categories.
 Each sample is represented by an \textit{organized} point cloud and a corresponding RGB image with a one-to-one mapping between the pixels in the point cloud and those in the RGB image.
-Currently, this is the only dataset available for 3D AD\&S. Five of the classes in the dataset exhibit natural variations (\emph{bagel}, \emph{carrot}, \emph{cookie}, \emph{peach}, and \emph{potato}).
-The classes \emph{cable gland} and \emph{dowel} are of rigid bodies, while the classes \emph{foam}, \emph{rope}, and \emph{tire} are "man-made" but deformable.
-Alongside the dataset, three baselines are introduced i) GAN-based ii) AE-based iii) a classic baseline based on per-pixel mean and standard deviation dubbed the “Variation Model (VM)”.
+Five of the classes in the dataset exhibit natural variations (\emph{bagel}, \emph{carrot}, \emph{cookie}, \emph{peach}, and \emph{potato}).
+The classes \emph{cable gland} and \emph{dowel} are of rigid bodies, while the classes \emph{foam}, \emph{rope}, and \emph{tire} are ``man-made`` but deformable.
+Bergmann et al. \cite{mvtec3d} introduced three baselines for the dataset: GAN-based, Autoencoder-based (AE), and Variation Model (VM) - a simple baseline based on per-pixel mean and standard deviation.
 These models operate either on the depth images or in voxel space with additional variants that operate on 3D+RGB information.